jcu-eresearch/fascinator-shibboleth/README.md

 ====

-To enable Shibboleth in your institutional build (when using ReDBox for example) add the following dependency to your pom.xml:
+To enable Shibboleth in your institutional build (when using ReDBox for example) add the following dependency to your `pom.xml`:

         <dependency>
             <groupId>fascinator-shibboleth</groupId>